DownQuark-Work/downquark.ventureCore.KnowledgeBase/src/Generation/Narrative/ReadMe.md

 ## Features
 1. ngramths
-  > Responsible for word creation
+  - Responsible for word creation
+    - Useful in naming characters / places / items / etc
+    - Creations will most likely be gibberish
 1. ngrams
-  > Responsible for content/theme/etc creation
+  - Responsible for content/theme/etc creation
+    -  Useful in creating NPC conversations,  descriptions, histories, scrolls, etc
+    - Creations will most likely seem to be written in a stream-of-consciousness style

 ## Workflow